Afterparty (video game): Reception

 The game received "generally favourable reviews" according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 63% of critics.

 PC Gamer said, "I had high expectations for Afterparty.
 I was expecting a comedy title, set in a fantasy world that could have been from a Noel Fielding sketch.
 But the very real relationship between Lola and Milo, the witty humour that had me chuckling every minute and the audacity on show from Night School Studio to go where they did, at the risk of their player's discomfort, made Afterparty even more than I thought it could be."
-IGN said, "Night School has crafted an original take on the Biblical location, smartly riffed on moral and societal ideas, and told a personal, intriguing story about Milo and Lola’s afterlives."
+IGN said, "Night School has crafted an original take on the Biblical location, smartly riffed on moral and societal ideas, and told a personal, intriguing story about Milo and Lola's afterlives."

 The Verge gave the game a positive review, saying, "Throughout this all, Afterparty weaves together its bigger questions about relationships, growing up, and what it means to be a good person through its sharp-tongued humor.
-It’s a darkly funny game whose laughs benefit from its choice of setting."
+It's a darkly funny game whose laughs benefit from its choice of setting."